-Table - Definitions - Miscellaneous Provisions TERM DEFINITION AAPA Aboriginal Areas Protection Authority.
+Table - Definitions - Miscellaneous Provisions TERM DEFINITION ΑΑΡΑ Aboriginal Areas Protection Authority.
 Approved Means approved by the Superintendent except where applicable statutory requirements state otherwise or if a different approver is specified.
 APVMA Australian Pesticides and Veterinary Medicines Authority.
 As Built Has the same meaning as As Constructed.
 As Constructed A documented record, including drawings, of the details of a construction following its completion.
 Includes and is the same as As Built , As Installed , and Works as Executed .
 As Installed Has the same meaning as As Constructed.

-Table - Definitions - Miscellaneous Provisions TERM DEFINITION ASTM American Society for Testing and Materials.
+Table - Definitions - M iscellaneous Provisions TERM DEFINITION ASTM American Society for Testing and Materials.
 Authorised Means authorised by the Superintendent except where applicable statutory requirements state otherwise or if a different authoriser is specified.
-Base (Basecourse) That upper-most layer of constructed material immediately above the subgrade or sub-base and below the pavement surface (sealed or unsealed) extending for the full width of the pavement and shoulder.
-Bound Material Materials including, but not limited to, natural gravels, crushed materials, and insitu materials stabilised with an introduced binder, such that substantive tensile strength is imparted to the treated material.
+Base (Basecourse)That upper-most layer of constructed material immediately above subgrade or sub-base and below the pavement surface (sealed or unsealed) extending for the full width of the pavement and should Bound MaterialMaterials including, but not limited to, natural gravels, crushed mat and insitu materials stabilised with an introduced binder, such that substantive tensile strength is imparted to the treated material.
 Business Day Means the same as Day .
 Calendar Day Means any day of the week, including weekends, and including Public Holidays.
 Carriageway That portion of a road for the use of vehicles, that is between kerbs or barriers where these are provided, including shoulders and auxiliary lanes.
 Catch Drain A surface channel constructed along the high side of a road or embankment, outside the batter, to intercept the water.
 CLC Central Land Council.
 CSR Contractor Service Request.
-Day Means working day, Monday to Friday, excluding Northern Territory wide Public Holidays, and excluding weekends.
-DIPL (The Department) The Department of Infrastructure, Planning and Logistics.
+DayMeans working day, Monday to Friday, excluding Northern Territor Public Holidays, and excluding weekends.
+DIPL (The Department)The Department of Infrastructure, Planning and Logistics.
 DENR Department of Environment and Natural Resources now known as DEPWS DEPWS Department of Environment, Parks and Water Security.
 Dry Density Ratio (DDR) The percentage ratio of the field dry density of a material to the modified maximum dry density of that material.
 This property is also termed Relative Compaction.
 EMP Environmental Management Plan.
 EPA Environmental Protection Authority.
 Excess Haulage Haulage for the distance in excess of 15 km one way.
-Extraction Area An excavation outside the formation limits for obtaining fill, gravel, rock and rubble.
+Extraction Area An excavation outside the formation limits for obtaining fill, gravand rubble.
 Also known as Borrow Pit.
 FCR Fine crushed rock.
-Formation Width The width of cut or fill, including table drains, out to the points of any batters.
-High Risk Construction Work Has the meaning given to it in the Work Health and Safety (National Uniform Legislation) Act 2011 and Regulations 2011.
-Hold Point Obtain the Superintendent's written approval for that particular part of the works.
+Formation Width The width of cut or fill, including table drains, out to the points of batters.
+High Risk Construction WorkHas the meaning given to it in the Work Health and Safety (Nati Uniform Legislation) Act 2011 and Regulations 2011.
+Hold PointObtain the Superintendent's written approval for that particular p works.
 IRI International Roughness Index, stated as a numerical value.
-KPIs Key Performance Indicators.
+KPIs Is Key Performance Indicators.
 Measurable values that demonstrate how effectively the Contractor is achieving contract objectives.